archivedorg/contributing-guide/Code_Of_Conduct.md

 law enforcement, provide escorts, or otherwise assist those experiencing harassment to feel safe for the duration of the event.
 We value your attendance.

-Chapter organizers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.
+Contributers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

-In the case of a conflict of interest with this chapter's organizing team, of if you feel that the chapter organizers are not living up to the standards laid out in this Code of Conduct, please follow the reporting procedures laid out in the broader [ProtoSchool Code of Conduct](https://github.com/ProtoSchool/organizing/blob/master/CODE_OF_CONDUCT.md) to reach the project's lead maintainers.

 ## Attribution